kelzenberg/master-project/README.md

   - Start the Python simulation and HTTP server package in Docker (e.g. `npm run up`, stop the `app` container but keep the `sim` container running),
   - then build the Frontend package with `npm run F build`,
   - then start the development server of the Backend package with `npm run B dev`.
-    It will use the build files in the `dist` folder of the Frontend package.
+    It will serve the build files of the `dist` folder in the Frontend package.
-  - You will need to rebuild the Frontend package and restart the Backend server to see Frontend code changes.
+  - You will need to rebuild the Frontend package to see Frontend code changes.
+The Backend server will serve the edited files automatically without a restart.

 ### Q: How can I adjust the speed in which the Backend worker will request and distribute new Python simulation updates?